 We take our hats off to successful behemoth producers of spirits around the world.
 But what really gets us excited is the thrill of tasting something made in our backyard, distilled by truly passionate people who often also work full-time to make ends meet.
 After all, if the distillers at Applewood, Timboon, Kangaroo Island or Hunter Distilleries (just to name a few) can make spirits that thrash the big international brands in taste tests, then we see no reason not to stand by our own and to support them in their quest for perfection.

 Every now and then, we'll notice that there aren't any other Australian distilleries making a certain spirit.
-That's when we'll use our distillery to try to fill the void, as was the case with our Naked Amaretto, the first Australian-made amaretto.
+That's when we'll use our distillery to try to fill the void, as was the case with our Naked Amaretto, the first Australian-made amaretto, or our Naked Maraschino, a one-of-a-kind spirit that is barely made anywhere outside of Europe.

 At the end of the day, everything we do revolves around introducing Australian spirits to those who may not have tried any at all, and those who may have only had the occasional tipple.
 We're not your typical bottle shop, but we're also not your typical distillery.
 Instead, we like to think of ourselves as somewhere in-between.

 "Once upon a time, a large brushtail possum lay in the fork of a tree in the middle of the giant desert of Gondwanaland.
-Curled up tightly, the tree was bare and all its leaves had fallen during a terrible drought.
-The tired and thirsty possum tried desperately to fall asleep, but the heat on her back was unbearable and she longed for a thick fluffy cloud to drift over and block the sun.
+The tree was bare as all its leaves had fallen during a terrible drought.
+The tired and thirsty possum tried desperately to fall asleep, but the heat on her back was unbearable and she longed for a cloud to drift over and block the intense rays of sunshine.

-She looked up and saw a bright blue sky.
-There was nothing that would help shield her from the sun.
-But then she saw, out of the corner of her beady eyes, something very beautiful.
-One large fluffy cloud in the horizon.
-It was miles and miles away yet it was just visible.
+She looked up and saw a blindingly blue sky and nothing that would help shield her from the sun.
+She squinted her beady eyes, scanning the horizon.
+Suddenly, there it was: a big fluffy cloud.
+It was a long way away.
 “How do I lure the cloud over?”, she thought.
-But then she had a brainwave - she needed to befriend the lonely cloud, and she first needed to look like one of them!
-She clambered off the tree and rubbed her fur against a white chalky rock in the sand.
+The next moment she had a brainwave: she needed to befriend it and to do that she first needed to look like a cloud!
+Without hesitation, she scampered off the tree and rubbed her fur furiously on a white chalky rock in the sand.